Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-errors-javadoc" %} specify all checked and unchecked exceptions thrown in a method within the JavaDoc documentation on the method as `@throws` statements.

 {% include requirement/MUST id="android-errors-exception-tree" %} use the existing exception types present in the Azure Core library for service request failures.
+Avoid creating new exception types.
 The following list outlines all available exception types (with indentation indicating exception type hierarchy):

 - `AzureException`: Never use directly.
 Throw a more specific subtype.
   - `HttpResponseException`: Thrown when an unsuccessful response is received with http status code (e.g. 3XX, 4XX, 5XX) from the service request.